 - The central debates in the sociological and/or social science literature that the research will address

 - The main data that will be collected and/or analysed and the methods that will be used to do so

 - The significance of the proposed research for sociological work in the relevant field

 - Any other critical issues regarding the research topic, approach and significance

 It is not expected that the student will stick blindly to this proposal should they be admitted as a research postgraduate student but it will provide a useful guide for students and the department in assessing the application and in developing the research.
 Applicants may be called for interview by departmental staff before a decision is made regarding admission.

-You may apply at any time to the department to start a research degree but the deadline for applications is August the 15th if you wish to start in September of the same year.
+You may apply at any time to the department to start an Mlitt or PhD but the deadline for applications is 30th of June if you wish to start in September of the same year.